v5ma/v5ma.github.io/starters/readme.md

     </a-scene>
 </body>
 </html>
-javascript
-Copy code

-This documentation provides a detailed explanation of both the `hide-sky-ground-ar-mode` and `hide-environment-in-ar` components, their usage, and how they work, along with example implementations.
+This documentation provides a detailed explanation of both the hide-sky-ground-ar-mode and hide-environment-in-ar components, their usage, and how they work, along with example implementations.